strambb/strambb.github.io/_tabs/about.md

 My name is Marius and I am posting here on my blog about divers topics like Proxmox, Digital Product Management, Politics and many other.
 You can find tutorials, tip and tricks nex to cheatsheet and other personal notes from me.

 Professionally, I'm a Digital Product Manager with multiple year of experience in legacy systems, cloud-based web applications as well as IIot-Setups.
-My tasks range from inital user research via requirements gathering and refinement to taking care of the development team and help them shipping successful product in the markets.
+My tasks range from inital user research via requirements gathering and refinement to taking care of the development team and help them shipping successful product to customers.

 I you want to know more, don't hesitate to contact me via email:
 [blog.sn4g7@passmail.net](mailto:"blog.sn4g7@passmail.net")